googleapis/mcp-toolbox-sdk-go/tbgenkit/README.md

 ```
 This SDK is supported on Go version 1.24.2 and higher.

-> [!NOTE]
->
-> - While the SDK itself is synchronous, you can execute its functions within goroutines to achieve asynchronous behavior.

 ## Quickstart

 For more information on how to load a ToolboxTool, see [the core package](https://github.com/googleapis/mcp-toolbox-sdk-go/tree/main/core)